P-Genly/svelte-with-rollup/README.md

 ```bash
 npm run rollup:config
 ```
-import Button from './svelte-components/dist/Button';

 ### Use components in other app (VueJs, React, Angular, etc...)

-After running “npm run rollup:config”, you will find a compiled .js file in the src/dist folder.
+After running `npm run rollup:config`, you will find a compiled .js file in the src/dist folder.

 In your target application, create a folder (like `src/svelte-components/dist` for example), and paste the compiled file you need there.